subhadip2111/DreamLift/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 Contact
-For any questions or inquiries, please contact [your email address].
+For any questions or inquiries, please contact [subhadipshee20010521@gmail.com].